Lanthanum1/leetcode/README.md

-The function of this repo is saving my leetcode submission.
+The function of this repo is saving my leetcode submissions.